 The disciplines included in the MassTransfer block are behavioral and social sciences, humanities and fine arts, natural or physical science, English composition/writing, and mathematics/quantitative reasoning.
 More information about MassTransfer can be found at mass.edu/masstransfer.

-All applications must be received by Salem State's dual enrollment coordinator one week prior to the first official class meeting of the course in which the student is attempting to register.
+All applications must be received by Salem State's dual enrollment coordinator no later than one week prior to the first official class meeting of the course in which the student is attempting to register.

 Salem State provides accommodations to students with documented disabilities.
 If you have received accommodations, or wish to while participating in the Dual Enrollment program, please contact Disability Services for more information: